mindy-tran/FiveTwelveGame/doc/HOWTO.md

 ```

 Unfortunately, if we write the loop that way, we have access to the item but
-we don't have the (row, column) inexes that we need.
+we don't have the (row, column) indices that we need.
 So, you'll have to write
 the loop using the ```range``` and ```len``` functions:

 ```python